szwss/grade-tree/README.md

-# node-categories
+# grade-tree

-Node categories model and observer for laravel 5
+grade tree model and observer for laravel 5

 # Install